 Videos are the most popular form of content right now.
 Marketing strategies change depending on the audience preference, and everyone wants to watch videos instead of reading a fat block of text!
 So, using video for marketing is an effective way to keep your audience engaged.

-2020 was a year of pandemic, and all of us spent our days indoors.
+2020-2021 wear years of pandemic, and all of us spent our days indoors.
 Video content was already popular, but the lockdown made it boom!
 People started creating their own video clips for vlogs or just for fun, apart from sharing videos found on social media.

 What is meant by video marketing?